Skip to main content

 — Daniel 10:2

-The Appearance of the Fulfilled State
+The Vision of the Fulfilled Self

 — Daniel 10:5

-Eyes Like Torches of Fire
+Eyes Like Lamps of Fire

-“His body also was like the beryl, and his face as the appearance of lightning, and his eyes as lamps of fire...”
+"His body also was like beryl, and his face as the appearance of lightning, and his eyes as lamps of fire..."

 — Daniel 10:6

-Others Cannot See It
+Others Cannot Perceive It

 "The men that were with me saw not the vision; but a great quaking fell upon them, so that they fled..."